bkrabach/recipe-executor/ai_context/generated/recipe_executor_recipe_files.md

   - python-dotenv is already installed as a dependency of the project
 - Parse arguments for recipe path and context values
 - Initialize the logging system
-- Create the context with command-line supplied values
+- Create the context with command-line supplied values as artifacts
 - Execute the specified recipe with proper error handling
 - Follow minimal design with clear user-facing error messages

 ## Implementation Considerations

-- Call load_dotenv() early in the main function before any other initialization
+- Call load_dotenv() early in the main function before any other initialization to make environment variables available in other components as soon as possible
 - Use argparse for command-line argument parsing
 - Initialize logging early in execution flow
 - Parse context values from key=value pairs